ufal/npfl114/labs/faq.md

   `VENV_DIR/bin/pip3 install --upgrade pip setuptools` followed by `VENV_DIR/bin/pip3 install tensorflow==2.4.1 tensorflow-addons==0.12.1 tensorflow-probability==0.12.1 tensorflow-hub==0.11.0 gym==0.18.0`.

-- _Windows TensorFlow Fails with ImportError: DLL load failed_
+- _Windows TensorFlow fails with ImportError: DLL load failed_

   If your Windows TensorFlow fails with `ImportError: DLL load failed`, you are probably missing
   [Visual C++ 2019 Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe).

-- _Cannot Start tensorboard After Installation_
+- _Cannot start `tensorboard` after installation_

   If `tensorboard` cannot be found, make sure the directory with pip installed packages is in your PATH (that directory is either in your virtual environment